Quartering Acts: Quartering in time of war

 During the French and Indian War, British officers frequently requisitioned private dwellings throughout the Thirteen Colonies in order to quarter their troops.
 Opinion in the colonies mostly opposed this due to the fact that the Mutiny Acts passed in 1723, 1754 and 1756 by the British Parliament prohibited the stationing of regular troops in private residences, something which was largely ignored by officers stationed in North America.
 The decision by British officers to ignore this aspect of the Mutiny Acts was viewed by some in the colonies (many of whom published their arguments in writing) to contravene the principle that the armed forces should always be subordinate to civil authority.

-As a result of mounting concerns over the stationing of troops in private dwellings, the Pennsylvania Provincial Assembly met and debated over proposed quartering bills that guaranteed any citizen the right to choose whether or not to allow soldiers to be quartered in their residences.
+As a result of mounting concerns over the stationing of troops in private dwellings, the Pennsylvania Provincial Assembly met and debated over proposed quartering bills that guaranteed any citizen the right to choose whether or not to allow soldiers to be quartered in any residence belonging to them.
 The Assembly rejected several proposed bills related to the issue before passing one which ignored it altogether and only focused on how soldiers were to be quartered in public establishments.
 In December of 1756, commander in chief Lord Loudoun ordered Colonel Henry Bouquet to take whatever quarters he needed from the colonists by force.
 Bouquet wrote a letter to the governor of Pennsylvania telling him to issue a warrant to allow the quartering of his troops in private homes.

-The governor issued the warrant but left it blank instead of directly listing what Bouquet could or could not do.
+The governor issued the warrant, but left it blank instead of directly listing what Bouquet could or could not do.
 The Pennsylvania Provincial Assembly was outraged when they learned what their governor had done.
 Instead of asking for a veto on the warrant, they asked for a review on how many troops could be quartered in a single home at a time.
-However, the only response they received was that the king's troops must and will be quartered.
+The only response they received, however, was that the king's troops must and will be quartered.
 In response to this the Assembly met on a Sunday for the first time.
 There they wrote a letter to the governor asking why he was violating the Mutiny Acts when the acts had been passed by the British Parliament.